UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_posts/2024-10-16-extraChallenges.markdown

  _________________

-# 3. Genome-Wide Association Study
+# Exercise 2: Genome-Wide Association Study

-**Only try after completing all task**
+**Only try after completing all tasks**

-Last topic we used bcftools to filter snps, and plink & admixture to investigate population structure.
+In the SNP analysis tutorial we used bcftools to filter snps, and plink & admixture to investigate population structure.
 We will plot these results to get a better visual sense of this data, but not quite yet!
 Before we move to R, we are going to run some analyses to infer potential patterns of selection and adaptation in our dataset.

 Remember, we want to test hypothesis about how our populations of Chinook salmon might have adapted to different temperature environments.
 We could do this a bunch of different ways, but lets try two.
 The approach we'll take is to see if we can identify loci that show particularly extreme differentiation between environments of varying temperatures.
 We'll use the Fst statistic to find these loci that diverge in allele frequency between extreme temperatures.
 We've already identified a polymorphic phenotype across this temperature gradient, so it might be interesting to see how well environmentally associated allelic variation lines up with alleles that associate with our phenotype.
 We can find these phenotypically-associated alleles with a GWA.